anickacodes/AL-FrontEndWeb-Dev-Project/README.md

 >https://anickacodes.github.io/AL-FrontEndWeb-Dev-Project/2nd%20Folder/index.html
 a `hover` feature is seen on both links

 The `home` page includes a linked css file ; the `sub-html` page is styled inside the html

+*STRETCH GOALS*
+css transition appears on home page load

+`Add a button or icon to the error that displays when a form is incorrectly filled out.
+When this button or icon is clicked, the error is removed from the page.`
+Does alert() count ?

  ... this is in progress